Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   - Click Save.
 - Result:
   - The system accepts the modification, violating the "Closed incidents can only be modified by administrators" rule.

+### Step 4: Exploit Deleting an Incident
+- Action:
+  - Navigate to an incident assigned to Alice (e.g., "Printer issue in Office").
+  - Click Delete (or select incident and click Delete button).
+  - Confirm deletion when prompted.
+- Result: ✅ System allows Alice to delete the incident, violating the "Only administrators can delete incidents" rule.

 ### Step 4: Verify Exploitation Success
   * Observation: